awslabs/Agent-EvalKit/docs/local-development.md

 # Now 'evalkit' entrypoint is available
 evalkit --help
+# Create demo project in your preferred location
-evalkit init demo-evaluation --ai kilocode --ignore-agent-tools --script sh cd demo-evaluation
+cd /path/to/your/projects  # Choose your preferred directory evalkit init demo-evaluation --ai kilocode --ignore-agent-tools --script sh cd demo-evaluation
 # Start a new VS Code window